Rest In Peace Watoto 1969 – 2014

-Friends of Woodland Park Zoo Elephants is bringing awareness to the plight of Bamboo, Chai and Watoto, the three elephants who live on display at Woodland Park Zoo.
-Our mission is for them to be retired to a sanctuary with vast spaces in a suitable climate and that the live elephant exhibit be permanently closed.
-A recent survey showed that Seattleites embrace these values with 62% favoring the elephants’ retirement.
+Friends of Woodland Park Zoo Elephants is bringing awareness to the plight of Bamboo and Chai, the surviving elephants who live on display at Woodland Park Zoo.
+Our mission is for them to be retired to a sanctuary with a vast amount of space in a suitable climate, and that the elephant exhibit be permanently closed.
+A recent survey showed that a super majority of Seattleites want Chai and Bamboo retired to a sanctuary.

 Bamboo, Chai and Watoto, were babies when they were taken from their mothers with whom they should have spent their entire lives.
-They were crated up and sent to Seattle to be put on display.
-Their world became a fraction of an acre outdoors and prolonged confinement in a barren barn stall, or cage, indoors.
-That was the first of many traumas — absent of maternal protection —that they have endured in their decades in Seattle.
+They were crated up and shipped to Seattle to be put on display.
+Their world became a fraction of an acre outdoors and prolonged confinement in a barren cage in the barn.
+That was the first of many traumas—absent of maternal protection—that they have endured in their decades in Seattle.

 Dr. Jane Goodall stated: